irgendein-mensch/EzRoles/README.md

 # EzRoles
 EzRoles is a Discord bot written in Python that provides a variety of cool features for managing and interacting with roles.
-Stay tuned for its upcoming release!